merchantrayyan/ParsText/README.md

 # ParsText: A Digraphic Corpus for Tajik-Farsi Transliteration
 This repository contains the corpus for the paper entitled ["ParsText: A Digraphic Corpus for Tajik-Farsi Transliteration"](https://doi.org/10.31234/osf.io/xdf2w).

-This dataset is available in XML (TEI) and TXT format, as well as aligned with GaChalign and unaligned (see corresponding folders).
-We also provide each source of data separately, in case one wishes to use only certain parts of the dataset.
+This dataset is available in JSON, CSV and TXT format, as well as aligned with GaChalign and unaligned (see corresponding folders).
+We also provide each source of data separately, with individual TXT files corresponding to each entry.

+.
+├── data                    # Corpus data
+│   ├── aligned             # All (pre-processed) data aligned in various formats │   │   ├── csv             # .csv format - one file per source
+│   │   │   ├── source.csv
+│   │   ├── json            # .json format - one file per source
+│   │   │   ├── source.json
+│   │   ├── txt             # .txt format - two files per source
+│   │   │   ├── source.tj   # Tajik sentences
+│   │   │   ├── source.fa   # Farsi sentences
+│   ├── unaligned           # All raw data as individual .txt files in each source folder │   │   ├── source          # tajik/source_1.tj = farsi/source_1.fa
+│   │   │   ├── tajik
+│   │   │   │   ├── source_1.tj
+│   │   │   ├── farsi
+│   │   │   │   ├── source_1.fa
+├── alignment               # Alignment using GaChalign and pre-processing method used │   ├──
+│   ├──
+├── LICENSE
+└── README.md

 If you use or reference ParsText, please cite our paper: